Kuki-Zo Council: Background

-were also tried, but "Kuki-Zo" won out by being shorter and being more inclusive.
+were also tried, but "Kuki-Zo" was preferred for its brevity and inclusiveness.
 (Note: All the tribes reportedly accept being part of the broader "Zo" community.)

 Establishment

 The formation of the Kuki-Zo Council was announced on 11 October 2024, which was described as a "significant milestone" for the Kuki-Zo community.
 The Council was composed of representatives from various Kuki-Zo tribes and Inpis (governing councils).
-The Council members elected five prominent members to lead the Council: Henlianthang Thanglet (Vaiphei) as the president, Ch.
+The Council members elected five members to lead the Council: Henlianthang Thanglet (Vaiphei) as the president, Ch.
 Ajang Khongsai as the chief of the Governing Council, Thangzamang Zou as secretary, G. S. Gangte as finance secretary and Khaikhohauh Gangte as information secretary.
 A press release said that the Council would act as a formal governing body with tribe presidents and Inpi representatives playing active roles in governance and decision-making.

-In December 2024, the Kuki-Zo Council convened a general body meeting bringing together over 100 delegates.
+In December 2024, the Kuki-Zo Council convened a general body meeting attended by more than 100 delegates.
 It was noted that the Council incorporates representatives from every tribe and Inpi organisation, with each president serving on the governing council.